Optical disc: History

 American inventor James T. Russell has been credited with inventing the first system to record a digital signal on an optical transparent foil that is lit from behind by a high-power halogen lamp.
 Russell's patent application was first filed in 1966 and he was granted a patent in 1970.
 Following litigation, Sony and Philips licensed Russell's patents (then held by a Canadian company, Optical Recording Corp.) in the 1980s.

-Both Gregg's and Russell's disc are floppy media read in transparent mode, which imposes serious drawbacks, after this were developed four generations of optical drive that includes Laserdisc (1969), WORM (1979), Compact Discs (1984), DVD (1995), Blu-ray (2005), HD-DVD (2006), more formats are currently under development.
+Both Gregg's and Russell's discs are floppy media read in transparent mode, which imposes serious drawbacks; after this were developed four generations of optical drive that includes Laserdisc (1969), WORM (1979), compact disc (1984), DVD (1995), Blu-ray (2005), HD DVD (2006).

 First-generation

-At the start optical discs were read-only media used to store broadcast-quality analog video, and later digital media such as music or computer software.
+At the start, optical discs were read-only media used to store broadcast-quality analog video, and later digital media such as music or computer software.
 The LaserDisc format stored analog video signals for the distribution of home video, but commercially lost to the VHS videocassette format, due mainly to its high cost and non-re-recordability; other first-generation disc formats were designed only to store digital data and were not initially capable of use as a digital video medium.

 Most first-generation disc devices had an infrared laser reading head.
 The minimum size of the laser spot is proportional to the wavelength of the laser, so wavelength is a limiting factor upon the amount of information that can be stored in a given physical area on the disc.
 The infrared range is beyond the long-wavelength end of the visible light spectrum, so it supports less density than shorter-wavelength visible light.
 One example of high-density data storage capacity, achieved with an infrared laser, is 700 MB of net user data for a 12 cm compact disc.

 Other factors that affect data storage density include: the existence of multiple layers of data on the disc, the method of rotation (Constant linear velocity (CLV), Constant angular velocity (CAV), or zoned-CAV), the composition of lands and pits, and how much margin is unused is at the center and the edge of the disc.

-Sony and Philips developed the first generation of the CDs in the mid-1980s with the complete specifications for these devices.
-With the help of this kind of technology the possibility of representing the analog signal into digital signal was exploited to a great level.
-For this purpose, the 16-bit samples of the analog signal were taken at the rate of 44,100 samples per second.
-This sample rate was based on the Nyquist rate of 40,000 samples per second required to capture the audible frequency range to 20 kHz without aliasing, with an additional tolerance to allow the use of less-than-perfect analog audio pre-filters to remove any higher frequencies.
-The first version of the standard allowed up to 74 minutes of music or 650 MB of data storage.
+Sony and Philips developed the CD in the mid-1980s.
+16-bit samples of the analog signal were taken at the rate of 44,100 samples per second.
+This sample rate was based on the Nyquist rate of 40,000 samples per second required to capture the audible frequency range to 20 kHz without aliasing, with an additional tolerance to allow the use of less-than-perfect analog anti-aliasing filters.
+The standard allows up to 74 minutes of music or 650 MB of data storage.

 Types of Read-only Optical Discs: